Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 This fish is quite fragile and requires pristine water quality and parameters.

-Beginner fishkeepers often have difficulties keeping one alive for longer periods of time.
+Beginner fishkeepers often have difficulties keeping one alive for long periods.

 10. Rosy & Cherry Barbs (Pethia conchonius & Puntius titteya)

-Rosy Barbs are members of the Pethia genus and Cherry barbs belong to the Puntius genus in a family known as Cyprinidae.
+Rosy Barbs are members of the Pethia genus, and Cherry barbs belong to the Puntius genus in the family Cyprinidae.

 Both fish will snack on algae.